-We came across this thick smokey bean soup when traveling through Croatia.
+We came across this thick smoky bean soup (grah i varivah) while traveling through Croatia.
 Grah translates literally to “bean” which is the principle ingredient.
-The soup (or stew) gets its rich flavor from smoked meat and paprika. and has is a thick consistency (like a chili).
-It can be made in about 45 minutes if you save a little time (as I did) by using pre-cooked beans.
+The Croatian Bean Soup (or stew – varivah) gets its rich flavor from smoked meat and paprika, along with a favorite spice blend used in Croatia called Vegeta.

 Visit our food finds/recipes section to view our full collection of recipes inspired by our travels around the world.
 If you find you like cooking with paprika, you might like our sausage and potato soup or chicken paprikash recipes inspired by our time in Hungary.
 Delicious!

 - 2 Smoked Sausage Links (6 ounces or 170g)

 - 1 Medium Sized White Sweet Onion - diced